Danny Cipriani

-Danny Cipriani (/sɪpriˈɑːni/; born 2 November 1987) is an English professional rugby union player currently unattached.
+Danny Cipriani (/sɪpriˈɑːni/; born 2 November 1987) is an English former professional rugby union player.
 He most recently played for Premiership Rugby side Bath and previously played for Gloucester, Sale Sharks and Wasps in the Premiership and Melbourne Rebels in Super Rugby.
 He plays fly-half and fullback.
 He has also played for England.
 Since starting in the Wasps academy in 2003, Cipriani has been capped for England 16 times.

-Early career
+Early life and career

-Cipriani went to the Wimbledon College prep school in London, Donhead.
-Spotted as a rugby talent at Donhead, he was offered a full scholarship and he was then advised to move to the Junior House of The Oratory School near Reading in order for him to continue his development.
+Cipriani went first to Donhead Preparatory School in Wimbledon, London.
+Spotted as a rugby talent at Donhead, he was offered a full scholarship and was then advised to move to the Junior House of The Oratory School near Reading in order for him to continue his development.
 He later moved to Whitgift School in Croydon after Common Entrance.

 A keen all-round sportsman, Cipriani played junior football for Queens Park Rangers and was offered youth terms by Reading.
 He also played schoolboy cricket for Berkshire and Oxfordshire.
 He was invited to join Surrey County Cricket Club as a batsman.
 He also played squash at county level.
 He first played club rugby at Rosslyn Park in Roehampton, where he developed his passion for the game.
 A former coach, Tony Durrant, described him as "precocious".
 Cipriani himself has given credit to the youth level coaches that encouraged his flamboyant playstyle.
 He also acknowledges local hero Bobby Walsh for taking a special interest in his development at the club.